Rodger Gifford: Career

 He was included as one of the referees for the new Premier League which started the following season (1992–93), his first match in the competition being the 2–1 win over Middlesbrough by Southampton at The Dell on 29 August 1992.
 He retained his position in the top league for the next three seasons before returning to the Football League.

 Whilst still officiating in the Premier League on 1 February 1995, he issued the fastest ever red card (at that time) when Blackburn goalkeeper Tim Flowers was dismissed after 72 seconds of the match, for a foul on Brian Deane of Leeds United during the 1–1 draw at Ewood Park.
 After the match, a fan attempted to attack Gifford.

 He refereed his most senior domestic Cup tie in his final season, as Birmingham City defeated Norwich City 2–1 in a Coca-Cola Cup quarter-final replay on 24 January 1996.

 He has since become a referees' assessor, a UEFA Referee Observer, and the National Referees Officer for the Welsh FA.
 At the end of 2006, in response to an impending shortage of assistant referees at Cymru Alliance League level, he circulated a letter informing leagues of the initiation of an FA of Wales referee recruitment drive.

+In February 2022 he was charged by the FA with misconduct following the Bristol Rovers v Crawley Town match in League Two on 4 September 2021, at which he was the Match Observer, for abusive and/or insulting and/or improper language, aggravated by a reference to nationality.
+He admitted the offence and was suspended for eight weeks, fined £200 and ordered to undertake an education programme.
+In May 2024, he was found guilty of the same offences related to post-match comments following the Newport County AFC v Barnet FC FA Cup match on 2 December 2023 where he was working as the PGMOL referee observer, and suspended from all football and football-related activity for five months, fined £400 and ordered to attend a mandatory face-to-face education programme.